-Maria Ibanez is an Assistant Professor of Operations Management at the Kellogg School of Management at Northwestern University.
+Maria Ibanez is an Associate Professor of Operations Management at the Kellogg School of Management at Northwestern University.
 She received her doctorate in Technology and Operations Management from Harvard Business School.